beatcracker/toptout/data/README.md

   // user    - configures telemetry channel for current user of the computer
   // process - configures telemetry channel for process only "scope": {
-    // Environment variables are by design configured per procces.
+    // Environment variables are by design configured per process.
     // There are mechanisms to configure them for every new process, but it's up to OS/shell.
     "process": {
       // Path object.
 Contains environment variable name for various OSes.